ghc/ghc/docs/users_guide/profiling.rst

     get 5 samples per second.
 This only affects heap profiling; time profiles are always sampled with the frequency of the RTS clock.
 See :ref:`prof-time-options` for changing that.

+    Setting it to zero will cause heap profiling to run on every GC.
+The interval is also disabled if :rts-flag:`-V ⟨secs⟩` is set to zero.

 .. rts-flag:: -xt